Sexual Misconduct Policy

 Dating violence does not include acts covered under the definition of domestic violence.

-5. Stalking: Engaging in a course of conduct directed at a specific person that would cause a reasonable person to
+Any incident meeting this definition is considered a crime for the purposes of Clery Act reporting. - Stalking: Engaging in a course of conduct directed at a specific person that would cause a

 Fear for the person’s safety or the safety of others; or Suffer substantial emotional distress.